Sweet Home 3D is a free interior design application that helps you

 Click on the Create video... tool to display the pane

-used to create a video from a virtual path in the 3D view.
-As
+used to create a video from a virtual path in the 3D view (feature not available in Online and Mobile versions).

-and its quality in a similar way as in the photo
+and its quality in a way similar to the photo

 figure 25.
 Creating video